Two to Go

 "Two to Go" is the 21st episode of season 6 of the television show Buffy the Vampire Slayer.
+The episode aired on May 21, 2002 on UPN.
 The name of the episode is a reference to the previous one, which ends with Willow saying "One down" after killing Warren.
-Despite the death of Tara Maclay, she remains in brief scenes that are part of the opening credits.
+Despite having died, Tara Maclay remains in brief scenes that are part of the opening credits.

-This episode, and its second part, "Grave", were shown, back-to-back, as a two-hour feature on its original airing in both the United States and UK – consequently, the presentation of this episode on DVD includes credits such as "Grave" Written by...
+This episode, and its second part, "Grave", were shown, back-to-back, as a two-hour feature on its original airing in both the United States and United Kingdom – consequently, the presentation of this episode on DVD includes credits such as "Grave" Written by...

 Joss Whedon wanted to keep Anthony Stewart Head's appearance in this episode a surprise, and thus left him off of the main cast list; Head is listed as a 'special guest' in the closing credits.
 Whedon also does this in Angel for Julie Benz in "To Shanshu in L.A.", Eliza Dushku in "Judgment", Juliet Landau in "The Trial" and Alyson Hannigan in "There's No Place Like Plrtz Glrb".